 Being prepared for medical emergencies – for both the animal and yourself

 Caring for your pet, even when you don’t feel like it

-Meet with a customer service representative to discuss your preferences, needs, and lifestyle.
+Meet with an Adoption Counselor to discuss your preferences, needs, and lifestyle.
 Our process includes asking lots of questions – we work hard to make the best match possible for both you and the animal.

-A volunteer or adoption counselor will bring the animal of interest to an area for you to interact.
+A volunteer or Adoption Counselor will bring the animal of interest to an area for you to interact.
 They will answer questions about the animal’s history, health and disposition to the best of their knowledge.
-Keep in my mind, many animals come to HSWC as strays and we don’t have a lot of information on their backgrounds.
+Keep in mind, many animals come to HSWC as strays and we don’t have a lot of information on their backgrounds.

-Complete the the Adoption Questionnaire and return to a customer service representative.
+Complete the the Adoption Questionnaire and return to an Adoption Counselor.
 Please be sure to have a valid driver's license or state-issued ID and proof of residence along with you.